Skip to main content

 chmod +x ./workspace/chal

-Use HTTP when your client expects a url.
-Use stdio when your client expects command + args.
+Use HTTP when your client wants a url.
+Use stdio when your client wants a local command plus args.

 docker run --rm -p 5500:5500 \